dipta30/VSD-PD-workshop/README.md

 # Day 4: Timing analysis and clock tree synthesis

 ## Timing analysis:
+• Setup and hold analysis with ideal clock
+• CTS
-Setup and hold analysis with ideal clock vs. with real clock
+• Setup and hold analysis with real clock

 ## CTS: